-The growing period of each crop varies depending on time of planting.
-Consequently, production costs-particularly for irrigation, disease and pest management, and overhead-would be expected to vary.
+The growing period for each crop varies depending on time of planting.
+Consequently, production costs-particularly for irrigation, disease, and pest management, as well as overhead expenses-would be expected to vary.
 We based our study on an average growth period of minimum and maximum days.
 Prices used for materials, equipment, contract services, and labor wages (unless otherwise specified) are for the year 1999.